What are nasal polyps?

 - Feeling blocked in your nose and having to breathe through your mouth

-Unless you also have an infection, you shouldn’t have symptoms like fever or yellowish or greenish drainage from the nose.
+Unless you also have an infection, you shouldn’t have symptoms such as fever or yellowish or greenish drainage from the nose.
 Complications from nasal polyps may cause additional symptoms.

-The symptoms of nasal polyps may resemble other medical conditions or problems.
-Always consult your doctor for more information.
+The symptoms of nasal polyps may seem like other health conditions or problems.
+Always see your healthcare provider for more information.

 How are nasal polyps diagnosed?

-Diagnosis begins with a thorough medical history and physical exam.
+Diagnosis begins with a complete health history and physical exam.
 Your healthcare provider will examine your nose.
-He or she may be able to see your polyps with a simple lighted tool.
+They may be able to see your polyps with a simple lighted tool.

 Your provider might need more information about your sinuses and nasal cavity.
-He or she might try to diagnose the specific trigger of your polyps, like specific allergies.
+They might try to diagnose the specific trigger of your polyps, such as certain allergies.
 You might need tests such as:

 - Nasal endoscopy.
-Your provider inserts a long, flexible tube with a light on the end, into your nose.
+Your provider places a long, flexible tube into your nose.
+The tube has a light on the end.
 This gives a detailed view of your inner nose and your sinuses.

 - CT scan.
 This is done if the diagnosis isn’t clear.
 X-rays pass through your nose and create images that are analyzed by a computer.